yandex-cloud/docs/en/tracker/manager/agile-new-use.md

 1. Enter the issue name.

-1. In the drow-down list, choose the queue for your issue.
+1. In the drop-down list, choose the queue for your issue.

 1. Press **Enter**.